What Is The Work Of Oxygen Sensor In A Car

 Oxygen sensors can also be found on the exhaust system near the muffler, on the intake side of the catalyst, and in fuel injection systems.
 The purpose of these sensors varies; for example, they may monitor air/fuel ratios in order to determine how much fuel should be injected into each cylinder, or they may measure temperature to prevent detonation.

-See also What Does The O2 Sensor Do In A Car
+See also What Does A Map Sensor Do For Your Car

 How to Replace Oxygen Sensor in a Car